-The most impactful shadow work prompts are the ones that help you to easily reflect without reliving trauma or getting lost in the muck.
+The most impactful shadow work prompts are the ones that help you to easily reflect without reliving negative events or getting lost in the muck.
 Shadow work done right can release you from the past with a single realization.

 In this article, I'm sharing shadow work prompts that are perfect for beginners and avid journalers alike.
-We'll focus on self-love, letting go, and healing.
+We're going to be focusing on self-love, letting go, and healing.

 What does it mean to do your shadow work?

-One aspect of doing your shadow work means acknowledging and transmuting painful parts of your past into a higher awareness.
+One aspect of doing your shadow work means acknowledging and transmuting painful parts of your past into a higher awareness or perspective.
 Most of us have stories about our pasts that don't serve us.
 In fact, these stories usually hurt and hinder us, which is why we'd rather push them out of our minds rather than face them.
 But facing what you fear brings a level of self-awareness that will liberate not only yourself, but others as well.

-When you do your shadow work, you pick up these shattered pieces of the past and hold them with love.
+When you get in touch with your shadow self, you pick up these shattered pieces of the past and hold them with love.
 You release any shame or anger and allow it to be replaced with understanding.
 For me, doing shadow work is akin to being my very own therapist.
 Being able to identify self-sabotaging behavior that can be linked all the way back to childhood is so enlightening and healing.

-Shadow work does not involve reliving trauma or re-victimizing yourself all over again.
+Shadow work does not involve reliving past trauma or re-victimizing yourself all over again.
 You come to shadow work when you are ready to release and heal, not when you're still arguing for your littleness.
 Shadow work done at the right time brings out self-compassion rather than judgment, self-acceptance in place of anxiety, and a higher state of consciousness overall.

-When you can acknowledge that everyone makes mistakes, that no one is evil, and there are higher purposes for everything, shadow work will be that much more healing and powerful for you.
+When you can acknowledge that everyone makes mistakes, that no one is bad, and that there are higher purposes for everything, shadow work will be that much more healing and powerful for you.

 To start off with shadow work, you want to be in the most stable frame of mind possible.
 You want to feel relaxed, open, and curious to get the most out of your shadow work reflections.